movementlabsxyz/MIP/MIP/mip-37/README.md

 Fast-Finality-Settlement (FFS) is proposed in [MIP-34](https://github.com/movementlabsxyz/MIP/pull/34), with two confirmation mechanisms: one on the base chain level (L1) and one on the rollup/sidechain level (L2).
 This MIP details the mechanism on Level 1 (L1), which is called ***Postconfirmation***.

 The L2 produces **L2Blocks**.
 At certain intervals validators commit a sequence of L2Blocks in a ***superBlock***, to L1.
 The L1 contract will verify if >2/3 of the validators have attested to a given superBlock height.
 The action for this validation is called Postconfirmation and it is initiated by the ***acceptor***.
-The acceptor is a specific validator selected for some interval.
+The acceptor is a specific validator selected for some interval and it is added to the protocol to provide separation of concerns (attestations vs. Postconfirmation) and provide more predictable costs and rewards.

 This provides an L1-protected guarantee that a superBlock (i.e. a sequence of L2Blocks) is accepted and correctly executed.
 This anchoring mechanism increases the security of the L2 as it protects the L2-state against long range attacks, see [MD-5](https://github.com/movementlabsxyz/MIP/tree/l-monninger/long-range-attacks/MD/md-5).